-- Current MAC Count The number of MAC addresses currently associated with this interface. - ◆ MAC Filter Shows if MAC address filtering has been set under Security > Network Access (Configure MAC Filter) as described on page 295. - MAC Filter ID The identifier for a MAC address filter. - ◆ Last Intrusion MAC The last unauthorized MAC address detected. - Last Time Detected Intrusion MAC The last time an unauthorized MAC address was detected.
+- Current MAC Count The number of MAC addresses currently associated with this interface. - ◆ MAC Filter Shows if MAC address filtering has been set under Security > Network Access (Configure MAC Filter) as described on page 321. - MAC Filter ID The identifier for a MAC address filter. - Last Intrusion MAC The last unauthorized MAC address detected. - Last Time Detected Intrusion MAC The last time an unauthorized MAC address was detected. - Secure MAC Aging Mode Enabled mode is not to age out MAC addresses. - Sticky MAC Sticky MAC addresses that port security has learned are dynamic addresses that cannot be moved to another port.
+If sticky MAC addresses are received on another secure port, then the port intrusion action is taken.